 Ron Lindsey is an independent consultant in the rail and intermodal industries.
 He began his career with IBM in 1970.
 He subsequently joined the Trustee Staff of the Penn Central bankruptcy and has spent the last 30 years in railroad management and independent consulting.
 He was Chief Engineer Communications at Conrail and Director of Advanced Train Control at CSX.
 In addition to providing strategic technology planning sessions and market studies, he publishes a quarterly journal, Full Spectrum, which addresses the philosophical, functional, and strategic perspectives of technology advancement.

-Jason H. Seidl, Contributing Editor
+Jason H. Seidl, Wall Street Contributing Editor

 Bruce Kelly, Contributing Editor